Oahu, Hawaii, USA travel guide

 What to Pack

-• Hats and sunglasses for sun protection
+• Swimsuits and rash guards for sun protection during water activities

 • Reusable water bottles to stay hydrated and reduce plastic waste